winstonlarson/old_website/resume.md

 *Innovation strategy consultant*<br>
 Developing strategies for Fortune 500 companies to respond to disruptive innovation.

+* **Medical Device Manufacturing:** Evaluated market potential of a revolutionary manufacturing process and created an implementation plan to build a full production line
 * **Technology and Biotech R&D:** Established a joint venture between a tech company and a large pharmaceutical to build a computational biotech R&D platform.
 * **Pharmaceutical R&D:** Created a new R&D accelerator and launched its first project at a major pharmaceutical.
 * **Energy & Water:** Launched a strategic initiative in water at an electric utility in California.